Police: 2nd death discovered after St. Louis-area flooding

 Officers found no evidence of foul play on the man’s body, police said, and an autopsy was to be performed to determine his exact cause of death.
 His name has not been released.

-Authorities on Tuesday had reported that a man in his 60s was found dead in St. Louis after his car was found covered in more than 8 feet (2.4 meters) of water.
-His name also has not been released.
+Another man was found dead Tuesday in St. Louis after his car was covered in more than 8 feet of water.
+The city’s medical examiner identified him Thursday as 60-year-old Kumsa Heyi, of St. Louis, the St. Louis Post-Dispatch reported.

 The area received about 25% of its normal yearly rainfall in about 12 hours, the weather service said, and the 7.68 inches (19.51 centimeters) that fell in just six hours surpassed the normal amount of rain for July and August combined.